GAMING PC BUILD

 Along with a larger case with enhanced airflow and compatibility for up to 240mm all-in-one liquid coolers, the Patriot is capable of pairing AMD Ryzen/Intel Core R5/i5, R7/i7 and R9/i9 processors with RTX 3000 series and AMD’s “Big Navi” graphics cards, upon their release.
 This kind of horsepower makes it an ideal gaming, workstation or productivity rig, where unmetered performance meets unrivalled design simplicity.

 When nothing short of an outrageous statement will do, the Allied M.O.A.B. unleashes the full destructive power of the latest AMD Ryzen, Intel Core, AMD Radeon and NVIDIA RTX processors and graphics, on formidable AMD X570 and Intel Z490 chipsets.

 A high-grade aluminium alloy chassis construction with cavernous 67L interior, dual toughened tempered glass side panels, and a total of 7 120mm RGB fans deliver the M.O.A.B.’s devastating payload, replete with AMD Ryzen 7 and 9 and Intel Core i7 and 9 processors and NVIDIA GeForce RTX 3000 series and AMD Big Navi graphics.
-Paired with blazing fast RAM, chipsets and m.2 NVME storage options, there’s literally no task the High- to Ultra High-End Tier M.O.A.B. can’t obliterate.
+Paired with blazing fast RAM, chipsets and m.2 NVME storage options, and CPU cooler options including 360mm and even Allied DeepFreeze processor cooling, from 8K resolution gaming and virtual reality gaming through to high-end workstation and productivity work, there’s literally no task the High- to Ultra High-End Tier M.O.A.B. can’t obliterate.